fmv1992/data_sciences_project_template/readme.md

 # Data sciences project organization

-This package outlines a good approach for managing data sciences projects.
+This project outlines a good approach for managing data sciences projects.

 You can check a working example at: my [data_sciences_project_example](https://github.com/fmv1992/data_sciences_project_example).